Any2HRTF/PPM/README.md

 ### Math Helpers

-Found in the 'math_helpers' module are two helper functions to calculate the minimal distance between two points and the hausdorff distance between two PPM realisations.
+The module `math_helpers` provides two helper functions to calculate the minimum pointwise distance and the Hausdorff distance between two PPM instances.

 ```python
 from ppm import PPM